Which streets get plowed first and why?

 Who removes the snow from sidewalks?

 Chatham-Kent provides mechanical snow clearance on the 410 km sidewalk network with a mix of municipal staff and contracted service providers.
-Sidewalks winter maintenance routes are also prioritized and are separated in three classes in order of priority:
+For more information, visit our page on

 Why haven't the bus stops been cleared?

 The bus stops with a shelter are cleared of snow by the bus service provider.
-The bus terminal in Chatham is cleared by Public Works.
+The bus terminal in Chatham is cleared by our Public Works Department.
 Other bus stops are not cleared of snow by the municipality.

 Why doesn't the municipality clear walkways?

-In order to control costs, walkways, paths and sidewalks not within a road allowance and running parallel to a highway will not receive any winter control, such as plowing.
-This will include, but is not limited to paths in parks.
+To control costs, walkways, paths and sidewalks, not within a road allowance and running parallel to a highway will not receive any winter control, such as plowing.
+This will include but is not limited to paths in parks.